-How can students talk to me?
+How students can talk to me?

-If your child would like to speak to me, they have the option of swinging by my office at school (Wellbeing Centre) or they can let the front office staff know that they would like to speak to me.
+If your child would like to speak to me, they have the option of swinging by my office at school (21B also known as the Wellbeing Office) or they can let the front office staff know that they would like to speak to me.
 If you would like your child to speak to me, you can talk to a deputy principal about this.